< First Penitentiary Photos >

 Eastern State Penitentiary was the first penitentiary in America.
 It was designed by British architect John Haviland and opened in 1829.
-It was one of the world's first penitentiaries , intended to revolutionize the prison system.
+When first opened as one of the world's first penitentiaries, it was intended to revolutionize the prison system.
 The design was based on the principles of the Pennsylvania System, which aimed for solitary confinement and reflection to encourage prisoners' penitence and reform.

 During its operation, Eastern State Penitentiary housed some notable inmates, including Al Capone and Willie Sutton.
 Capone served time there in 1929-1930 for carrying a concealed weapon, while Sutton was a prolific bank robber who escaped from Eastern State twice.